platform9/terraform-provider-pf9/docs/guides/manage-addons.md

 ### Enable the Addon

 The code snippet below illustrates how to activate the `metallb` addon in an already existing cluster.
+You can use `enabled` flag to enable or disable the addon.
+The default value of `enabled` is `true`.

 ```terraform
 resource "pf9_cluster" "example" {